Throughout the school, English is taught in three broad ability bands.

-In Years 10-11 students follow the WJEC/Eduqas syllabus.
+In Years 10-11 students follow the AQA GCSE syllabus.

-Assessment for GCSE Media is based on final examinations with a huge emphasis placed upon exam skills throughout Year 10 and 11.
-There is a practical element to the course and students will be offered opportunities to produce their own practical pieces.
+Assessment for English Language and English Literature is based on final examinations with a huge emphasis placed upon exam skills throughout Year 10 and 11.

-Media Studies exams are May/June of Year 11 and as such are taught across the two year period.
-This allows students a greater flexibility in their study of the Media course and allows the department to provide additional support within the curriculum and in Period 7 support activities.
+English Language and Literature are both examined in May/June of Year 11 and as such are taught in tandem across the two year period.
+This allows students a greater flexibility in their study of English and allows the department to provide additional support within the curriculum through the use of HLTA staff and in Period 7 support activities.